 Introduction

 So far in your game engine it is assumed that the game world can be described by a collection of geometries where all objects are Renderable instances with texture, or animated sprite, and potentially illuminated by light sources.
 This game engine is powerful and capable of describing a significant portion of objects in the real-world.
 However, it is also true that it can be challenging for your game engine to describe many everyday encounters.
 For example, sparks, fire, explosions, dirt, dust, etc. Many of these observations are transient effects resulting from matters changing physical states, or a collection of very small size entities reacting to physical disturbances.
-Collectively, these observations are often referred to as special effects and in general are not suitable to be described by fixed-shape geometries with textures.
+Collectively, these observations are often referred to as special effects and in general do not lend themselves well to being represented by fixed-shape geometries with textures.

 Particle systems describe special effects by emitting a collection of particles with properties that may include: position, size, color, life-time, and strategically selected texture maps.
 These particles are defined with specific behaviors where once emitted, their properties are updated to simulate a physical effect.
 For example, a fire particle may be emitted to move in an upward direction with reddish color.
 As time progresses, the particle may decrease in size, slow the upward motion, change its color towards yellow, and eventually disappear after certain number of updates.
 With strategically designed update functions, the rendition of a collection of such particles can resemble a fire burning.